serenity-is/docs/tutorials/courses/README.md

 ## Verifying the Courses Migration

-After applying the migration, verify the schema changes to ensure correctness.
+After applying the migration, let's verify the schema changes to ensure correctness.

 Verification includes: